-Our decision to cease development of tarcocimab may impact our ability to use the Ursus facility as intended, which could result in an excess of capital expenditures.\ which included a custom-built manufacturing facility for the potential clinical and commercial supply of tarcocimab (the "Ursus facility").
-Fixed assets of approximately 75.0 million Swiss Francs, equivalent to \$81.7 million, consisting of leasehold improvements and machinery and equipment, were placed in service and capitalized as of January 31, 2023, \$26.8 million of which was unpaid and recorded to accrued property and equipment under accrued and other current liabilities on the condensed consolidated balance sheet as of June 30, 2023.
-In July 2023, the Company announced its decision to cease the development of tarcocimab.
-Our decision to cease development of tarcocimab may impact our ability to fully utilize the Ursus facility.
-We may not realize any benefit from the capital expenditures to date or capital expenditures we are committed to make in the future, and we may incur substantial additional expenses and capital expenditures to repurpose the Ursus facility for our other product candidates or for use by third parties, any of which may negatively impact our operating results and financial condition.
+The development program and timeline of tarcocimab may impact our ability to use the Ursus facility as intended, which could result in an excess of capital expenditures.

+In August 2020, we, together with our wholly owned subsidiary Kodiak Sciences GmbH, entered into a manufacturing agreement with Lonza Ltd for the clinical and commercial supply of the Company's antibody biopolymer conjugate drug substance, which included a custom-built manufacturing facility for the potential clinical and commercial supply of tarcocimab, or the Ursus facility.
+Fixed assets of approximately 75.0 million Swiss Francs, equivalent to \$81.7 million, consisting of leasehold improvements and machinery and equipment, were placed in service and capitalized as of January 31, 2023, \$26.8 million of which was unpaid and recorded to accrued property and equipment under accrued and other current liabilities on the condensed consolidated balance sheet as of September 30, 2023.
+In July 2023, we announced a decision to pause further development of tarcocimab, and then in November 2023, following additional positive clinical trial results, we announced a decision to resume the development of tarcocimab.
+The development plan, and any further changes thereto, as well as the timeline and success of tarcocimab, may impact our ability to fully utilize the Ursus facility.
+We may not realize any benefit from the capital expenditures to date, and we may incur substantial additional expenses and capital expenditures to repurpose the Ursus facility for our other product candidates or for use by third parties, any of which may negatively impact our operating results and financial condition.